LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

 The above will be abbreviated $K \in  \mathcal{K}(X,Y)$.
-Note that, since every compact set is bounded $K$ must be bounded and thus continuous.
+Note that, since every compact set is bounded, $K$ must be bounded and thus continuous.
 That is

 <div>